How to strengthen distributed team connection in the virtual workplace

 The bottom section of the template is for announcing the MVP of the week–a team member who exemplified one or one of our company team values.
 The nominator shares with the team how and why that person shines bright and we all pay our respects.
 The winner then chooses the person for the following week, and so on.
 This acknowledgment exercise allows us to celebrate one another on a weekly basis and foster connection.

-We created a workable Weekly Glance Template for you to use with your team and make your own.
+We created a workablefor you to use with your team and make your own.
 Just plug in your company information and get started!
 We experimented with numerous iterations before landing on this particular one.
 Don’t be afraid to keep innovating your meeting culture until it works for you.

 Meeting Mantras for Magical Meetings